 In our Orange County fertility center we believe in the importance of individualized fertility care

 The number of genetically normal eggs available varies

-By using birth control pills you are also losing the benefit of starting a cycle during a time when the number of follicles is maximal, since the pills are often given for 1-2 months.
-We see that even with younger women like egg donors who have been on birth control pills for a long time, their ovaries have many fewer follicles than they do after stopping the pills for a month.
+By using birth control pills you are also losing the benefit of starting a cycle during a time when the number of follicles is maximal.
+We see even with younger women like egg donors who have been on birth control pills for a long time, their ovaries have many fewer follicles than they do after stopping the pills for a month.
 For this reason, we seldom use birth control pills at the start of an in vitro fertilization cycle.
-Instead, we prefer to monitor each woman in a natural cycle, thus allowing for the maximum number of eggs to be retrieved.
+Instead, we prefer to monitor each woman in a natural cycle.
+This allows us to retrieve the maximum number of eggs.
 This not only makes the chance of success better, but also keeps the cost of medication down.

 Some centers perform only one or two ultrasounds during the entire process.
-This completely ignores the individual differences that exist among women and can lead to either retrieval of too few, immature eggs or in some cases, dangerous hyperstimulation of the ovaries We have always monitored at least every other day during the early stage of ovarian stimulation and then every day at the end, so that we can ensure that the eggs are retrieved at the best time for them to be fertilized.
+This completely ignores the individual differences that exist among women.
+It can also lead to either retrieval of too few, immature eggs or hyperstimulation of the ovaries We have always monitored at least every other day during the early stage of ovarian stimulation and then every day at the end, so that we can ensure that the eggs are retrieved at the best time for them to be fertilized.
 This also keeps the procedure as safe as possible at all times.